On-Device Fine-Tuning via Backprop-Free Zeroth-Order Optimization: Memory Requirements of BP and MeZO

 \subsection{Parameter Count}

 In order to establish the memory footprints of BP and MeZO, we start by counting the number of model parameters.
-For decoder-only LLMs, the model is largely composed of multi-head attention blocks and FFN layers, along with embedding layers and language model (LM) head. \begin{itemize} \item \textbf{Multi-head attention:} Given the embedding dimension $D$, the parameters per attention head encompass four projection matrices, typically denoted as $W_Q, W_K, W_V, W_O$, each of dimension $D\times D$.
+For decoder-only LLMs, the model is largely composed of multi-head attention blocks and FFN layers, along with embedding layers and language model (LM) head. \\ $\bullet$ \textbf{Multi-head attention:} Given the embedding dimension $D$, the parameters per layer encompass four projection matrices, typically denoted as $W_Q, W_K, W_V, W_O$, each of dimension $D\times D$.
+Specifically, each of the $H$ heads requires matrices of size $D \times D/H$.
 This yields a total of $4D^2$ parameters per layer.
+Memory-efficient variants include grouped query attention (GQA) \cite{ainslie-etal-2023-gqa}, in which $K<H$ query heads share a single key-value head, so that there are only $H/K$ key and value heads.
+With GQA, the sizes of $W_K$ and $W_V$ thus reduce to $D\times D K/H$, bringing the total parameter count to $2D^2 (1+K/H)$.
+Note that setting $K=H$ recovers conventional multi-head attention.

-\item \textbf{Feedforward neural networks:} Given an expansion factor $R$ between the embedding dimension and the FFN hidden dimension, the number of parameters per FFN layer is proportional to the product $DR$.
-In models such as LlaMa-2 and GPT-2, the value of $R$ is proportional to $D$, e.g., $R \approx 2.67D$ for Llama-2 and $R=4D$ for GPT-2.
-Therefore the total number of parameters is proportional to $D^2$.
-The total parameter count for both models is approximated as $N_MLDR$.
+$\bullet$ \textbf{Feedforward neural networks:} Given an expansion factor $R$ between the embedding dimension and the FFN hidden dimension, the number of parameters per FFN layer is proportional to the product $DR$.
+In models such as LlaMa-2 and GPT-2, the value of $R$ is proportional to the hidden dimension $D$, e.g., $R \approx 2.67D$ for Llama-2 and $R=4D$ for GPT-2.
+Therefore, the total number of parameters is proportional to $D^2$, and the total parameter count for both models is approximated as $N_MLDR$.
 For GPT-2 and LlaMa-2, substituting the values of $\{N_M=2, R=4D\}$ and $\{N_M=3, R=2.67D\}$ respectively, we obtain the total parameter count for FFN layers as $8LD^2$ for both models \cite{radford2019language}\cite{touvron2023llama}.

-\item \textbf{Embedding layers, language model head, and normalizing layers:} Both the embedding layer and the LM head have $VD$ parameters.
+$\bullet$ \textbf{Embedding layers, language model head, and normalizing layers:} Both the embedding layer and the LM head have $VD$ parameters.
 This makes them bigger than projection matrices or MLPs in FFN.
 However, their contributions do not scale with the number of layers $L$, since they are not repeated at each layer.
 Normalizing layers such as $\mathrm{RMSNorm}$ or $\mathrm{LayerNorm}$ have parameter counts proportional to $D$, so they only contribute a negligible fraction to the total parameter count.